Whiteknight/Rosella/README.md

 A dependency injection (DI) and inversion of control (IoC) container library.

-### xUnit Tests (rosella/xunit.pbc)
+### Test (rosella/test.pbc)

-A unit testing library in the spirit of xUnit.
+A unit testing library in the spirit of xUnit and Test::Builder

 ### TAP Harness (rosella/tap_harness.pbc)

 A library for quickly and easily building TAP testing harnesses.

-## Libraries in Development

-### Event (rosella/event.pbc)

-A multicast event system.
-Objects can subscribe to events by name, and can receive notifications later when those events are triggered.

-### Test (rosella/test.pbc)

-A simple TAP test library modeled on Test::Builder and Test::More

-### Prototype (rosella/prototype.pbc)

-A system for managing object prototypes.

-### Query (rosella/query.pbc)

-A library with query/search routines for working with aggregate objects.

 ### Proxy (rosella/proxy.pbc)